matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 services. `?batch_id` is not required for the first batch send and is only necessary to connect the current batch to the previous.

-This endpoint handles the complexity of creating "insertion" and "batch" events.
+This endpoint handles the complexity of creating `m.room.insertion` and `m.room.batch` events.
 All the application service has to do is use `?batch_id` which comes from `next_batch_id` in the response of the batch send endpoint to connect batches together. `next_batch_id` is derived from the insertion events added to each